dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 In the first iteration of the experiment, I measured the readability of a selection of code snippets as follows:

+**change this paragraph above**

 - A developer agrees to participate in the experiment and responds to questions about their level of coding experience and the language they typically work in.
 - They are then shown a snippet of code and a timer is started.
 - They are asked to read the code and then answer a question about it, specifically what the value of a variable will be after executing the code.
 - When the developer feels they are ready to answer, the timer is stopped and they are presented with multiple-choice options for the result of the variable.
 - The developer submits their answer, and the process is repeated for the next code snippet.

 The snippets presented to the developer each follow a specific coding pattern, in order to determine whether that pattern affects readability.
-In each case, the developer is either presented with a snippet that follows the pattern, or a *control* snippet that does not.
+For each pattern, the developer is shown one of two snippets; a **test** snippet which follows the pattern,  or a **control** snippet that does not.

 The coding patterns tested are all thought to improve or inhibit readability, and lend themselves to being turned into comparison tests.
 As an example, one of the experiments is designed to measure the readability of **ternary operators**.
 A ternary operator is a conditional expression that looks like this (in javascript).